-If you’re looking for an options strategy that provides the ability to produce income but may be less risky than simply buying stocks, you might want to consider selling covered calls.
-As long as you’re aware of the potential risks—including transaction costs and tax and wash sale implications—this basic strategy is designed to help generate income from stocks you already own, even within an IRA.
+If you’re looking for an options strategy that provides the ability to produce income but may be less risky than simply buying dividend-paying stocks, you might want to consider selling covered calls.
+As long as you’re aware of the potential risks—including transaction costs as well as any tax and wash sale implications—this basic strategy is designed to help generate income from stocks you already own.

 Understanding covered calls

 As you may know, there are only two types of options: calls and puts.

 Calls: The buyer of a call has the right to buy the underlying stock at a set price until the option contract expires.

 Puts: The buyer of a put has the right to sell the underlying stock at a set price until the contract expires.

 Although there are many different options strategies, all are based on the buying and selling of calls and puts.

 When you sell a covered call, also known as writing a call, you already own shares of the underlying stock and you are selling someone the right, but not the obligation, to buy that stock at a set price until the option expires—and the price won’t change no matter which way the market goes.1 If you didn’t own the stock, it would be known as a naked call—a much riskier proposition.